 This would signal a notable change in the way that supply chains are run and managed, most specifically with regards to the data management processes.
 Given how complex the food supply network is, involving individual farmers through to distributors, processors, brokers, regulators, and ultimately, consumers, it’s an enticing prospect.

 A clear case study demonstrating how things would be different with blockchain can be seen in the salmonella outbreak in 2017 which was linked back, eventually, to contaminated papayas.
 Tracing the problem back to its source took valuable time.
 A blockchain system would vastly reduce the time to trace such issues.

-As of yet we don’t know too many details about the nature or scope of the consortium.
+As of yet, we don’t know too many details about the nature or scope of the consortium.
 However, Unilever is independently going ahead with a pilot project, which will be using blockchain specifically within its tea supply chain originating in Malawi.
-Ultimately this tea is sold through Sainsburys supermarket.
-It should in theory mean you can trace every cup of tea drunk back to source in matter of moments.
+Ultimately this tea is sold through Sainsbury’s supermarket.
+It should, in theory, mean you can trace every cup of tea drunk back to the source in a matter of moments.

 For Malawi itself, this is welcome news.
 Tea is a major export for Malawi.
 The UK is frequently at the end of its supply chain for this product.
 The blockchain initiative may reach in the region of 10,000 farmers, using the technology to prioritise – through preferential pricing – the farmers who utilise sustainable tea-farming practice.
 Banks are needed to make this possible as they supply the finance to support these farms.
 However, typically, this has been incredibly difficult to trace and validate, which has posed problems for the Malawian tea trade over recent years.

 This blockchain pilot project should enable the banks to trace and validate the farmers, financing those who are operating within Unilever’s sustainable requirements.
 The impact of each individual farm and their practices should become highly visible throughout the complete supply chain.
 This more accurate and visible data could be immensely useful for the banks.